On the algebraic characterization of the category of 3-dimensional cobordisms: Preliminaries

 \(h8-8') coincide with \(d2-2') in \ref{table-Hrb/fig};

 The proofs of the remaining relations \(h9), \(h11) and \(h12) are presented in Figures \ref{proof-h9/fig}, \ref{proof-h11/fig} and \ref{proof-h12/fig}. \end{proof}

-We believe that the functor $\Gamma:\alg\to \H^r$ is not a category equivalence since the integral axioms and \(n) do not hold in $\alg$.
-On the other hand, the requirement that the Hopf algebra is selfdual is a strong one and it is legitimate to ask if in $\Hbb^r$, axioms \(r8-9) are still independent from the rest or if they can be presented in simpler form.
+We observe that the requirement that the Hopf algebra is selfdual is a strong one and it is legitimate to ask if in $\Hbb^r$, axioms \(r8-9) are still independent from the rest or if they can be presented in simpler form.
 It seems to us that the independence still holds, but the next proposition, the second part of which was communicated to the author by Stamatova, shows that indeed, in $\Hbb^r$ \(r9) is equivalent to \(h10) and \(r8) is equivalent to the requirement that the copairing intertwines with the adjoint action (see Figure \ref{relations-qh/fig}).

 \begin{proposition} In $\Hbb^{r}$, modulo the rest of its axioms \begin{itemize} \item[(a)] axiom \(r8) is equivalent to relation \(q);

 \item[(b)] {\rm [Stamatova]} axiom \(r9) is equivalent to relation \(h10). \end{itemize}